What Is MCP and How It’s Making Developers’ Lives Easier Inside the IDE

 The responses include structured details such as:

-This allows users to immediately understand where the issue exists and what it relates to, without navigating to the Falcon UI.
+This allows users to immediately understand where the issue exists and what it relates to, without navigating to the IZ UI.

 The MCP Server can also be used to initiate actions, not just retrieve data.